rbind/robinlovelace/content/authors/admin/_index.md

 I am a geographer, bike mechanic, programmer and academic at the University of Leeds.
 In my role as [Associate Professor of Transport Data Science](https://environment.leeds.ac.uk/transport/staff/953/dr-robin-lovelace) at the [Institute for Transport Studies](https://environment.leeds.ac.uk/transport), I teach free, open, reproducible and internationally scalable techniques for working with data to support evidence-based policies.

-If you would like to learn more about my teaching work you may be interested in free and open source [books](https://www.robinlovelace.net/publication/#5) I have written, and the Transport Data Science module I lead as part of the [Data Science and Data Analytics](https://courses.leeds.ac.uk/i071/data-science-and-analytics-msc) and [Data Science and Urban Analytics](https://courses.leeds.ac.uk/j135/urban-data-science-and-analytics-msc) courses.
+If you would like to learn more about my teaching work you may be interested in free and open source [books](https://www.robinlovelace.net/publication/#5) I have written, and the Transport Data Science [module](https://github.com/ITSLeeds/TDS) I lead as part of the [Data Science and Data Analytics](https://courses.leeds.ac.uk/i071/data-science-and-analytics-msc) and [Data Science and Urban Analytics](https://courses.leeds.ac.uk/j135/urban-data-science-and-analytics-msc) courses.

-I am a big advocated of education and lifelong learning, but also of the power of technology and science to improve the world.
+I am a big advocate of education and lifelong learning, but also of the power of technology and science to improve the world.
-A good example of this 'planning support systems' that can help invest funds more effectively to meet public policy objectives, e.g. to decarbonise the economy and improve health through physical activity.
+A good example of this 'planning support systems' that can help invest funds more effectively to meet public policy objectives, e.g. for a zero carbon economy and to improve health health and wellbeing through physical activity.
 I am the lead developer of the Propensity to Cycle Tool (which is publicly available at [www.pct.bike](https://www.pct.bike)), which is used by dozens of local governments to plan and prioritise strategic cycle networks, and have seen first-hand how strong evidence generated through transparent data analysis processes (and other sources) can impact the world.

 As of 2021 that is my calling and I hope this website provides useful/interesting/fun information/methods/ideas, especially in the realms of geographic data visualisation and transport planning.